Abhishek-Karad/Rag-Based-Chatbot/README.md

 ---

-## 🚀 Features
+##  Features

 - **PDF Upload & Parsing**: Upload a PDF and extract its text content.
 - **Chunking & Embedding**: Text is chunked and embedded using a local MiniLM model.
-- **Retrieval-Augmented Generation**: Relevant text chunks are retrieved to ground responses.
+- **Retrieval-Augmented Generation**: Relevant text chunks are retrieved to ground responses when answering.
-- **Fallback Logic**: If RAG fails but question matches chapter semantics, AI fallback is used.
+- **Fallback Logic with Intelligence**:
+  - If the answer cannot be derived from the retrieved chunks and the question still matches the topic’s semantics based on cosine similarity, a fallback prompt is sent to **Gemini**.
+  - This fallback answer is generated *without RAG context* but only allowed if the question is sufficiently related to the topic.
+  - The response is clearly labeled as non-grounded to maintain transparency.
 - **Image Matching**: Relevant images are surfaced based on text-image semantic similarity.
 - **Frontend Chat System**: React app provides an interactive tutor interface.
 - **Persistent Topic Store**: Topics are cached and stored on disk for reuse.

 ---

+##  Why a Local Embedder?

+We use a **locally hosted MiniLM model** from `@xenova/transformers` for generating embeddings:

+- **Fast and Lightweight**: MiniLM is optimized for local inference without needing GPU, making it ideal for scalable use cases.
+- **No Dependency on External APIs**: Avoids latency and rate-limits from cloud embedding APIs.
+- **Edge or On-Prem Ready**: Can be deployed offline or in environments where cloud access is restricted.
+- **Custom Control**: Easy to swap or fine-tune embeddings based on task needs.

+This approach gives us complete control while keeping the pipeline efficient and cost-effective.

+---

-## 🛠️ Tech Stack
+##  Tech Stack

 - **Backend**: Node.js, Express.js, Multer, pdf-parse, @google/generative-ai
 - **Text Embeddings**: @xenova/transformers (MiniLM)